-At the end of the coagulation process the intravascular clots have to be dissolved and removed to avoid thrombosis.
-Inactivation of procoagulant factors is therefore needed.
-Inactivation of FVa and FVIIIa is accomplished by activated protein C in the presence of protein S and phospholipids through several proteolytic cleavages at distinct sites.7
+At the end of the coagulation process the intravascular clots have to be dissolved and removed to avoid thrombosis: inactivation of procoagulant factors is therefore needed.
+Inactivation of FVa and FVIIIa is accomplished through several proteolytic cleavage events at distinct sites by activated protein C in the presence of protein S and phospholipids.7

 LMAN1 is a 53 kDa non-glycosylated type 1 transmembrane protein with homology to leguminous lectin proteins.8 LMAN1 displays different oligomerization states – monomer, dimer, and hexamer – that have been implicated in its exit/retention within the ER.
 LMAN1 is believed to bind correctly-folded glycosylated cargo proteins, including FV and FVIII, in the ER.
 LMAN1 recruits cargo for packaging into coat protein complex II (COPII)-coated vesicles and subsequently transports this cargo first to the ERGIC and ultimately to the Golgi.9

 Efficient transport of coagulation FV and FVIII along the secretory pathway requires the integrity of the heavily-glycosylated FV and FVIII B-domains, as well as a functional LMAN1 protein.5,10 MCFD2 is a small soluble protein of 16 kDa (146 residues) that bears a signal sequence that mediates translocation into the ER; it contains two C-terminal EF-hand motifs that may bind Ca2+ ions.
 MCFD2 forms a Ca2+-dependent 1:1 stoichiometric complex with LMAN1, with the complex serving as a cargo receptor for coagulation FV and FVIII during efficient ER-to-Golgi transport of these factors during secretion.4

 Congenital F5F8D is estimated to be extremely rare (1:1,000,000) in the general population.13 However, this disorder was reported to be particularly prevalent among Middle Eastern Jewish and non-Jewish Iranians, where the incidence was estimated to reach approximately 1:1,00,000,14 probably due, at least in part, to the high incidence of consanguinity.
 Other cases were also reported from different countries of the world: Europe, Asia, Africa, and America.15